- How Much Does It Cost to Develop a Mobile App

 Now that we’ve explored how costs differ by app complexity, let’s take a closer look at how the underlying technology also influences overall development expenses.

-App Type | Estimated Cost Range | Development Time | Ideal For | Maintenance Cost |
+| App | Category | Estimated MVP Development Cost (USD) | Typical Development Time |

 What Hidden and Ongoing Costs Should You Expect After App Launch